-Back home in Germany, shortly after my holidays in Spain, on one evening I did not know what to do with myself, Still full of all the beautiful experiences and inspirations I became inspired to build a miniature Geodome greenhouse.
+Back Germany, shortly after my holidays in Spain, on one evening I did not know what to do with myself, Still full of all the beautiful experiences and inspirations I became inspired to build a miniature Geodome greenhouse.
 It was basically just for fun, as there was no discussion about building it for real.
 The first one I built was made with toothpicks and hot glue.
 It was a V2 and I just set the Acidome calculator (it´s the tool I worked with most) to numbers that suited my toothpicks and made it easy to cut them the right length with a ruler and scissors.

 First, I built another model with skewers that resembled a V3 frequency.
-Because at that time I still was undecided on the frequency with which to build in our garden.
+Because at that time I still was undecided on the frequency with which to build in the garden.
 The V3 Geodome is assembled from three different lengths.
 I coloured the sticks so I could have a good overview about where which length would go in the end.

 Later on, we decided on a spot in the garden, on a height (not higher than the neighbour’s tea house) and on the diameter of the dome (3.5m).
 Due to the diameter, the outcome was that we could still build a stable V2 structure (which is obviously less work than a V3 structure).